How oilfield paraffin created Vaseline — and Maybelline.

 In honor of his sister Mabel (she married Chet Hewes in 1926), Williams renamed his mascara “Maybelline.”

 Whatever its petroleum product beginnings, Hollywood helped expand the Williams family cosmetics empire.
 The 1920s silent screen had brought new definitions to glamour.
 Theda Bara – an anagram for “Arab Death” – and Pola Negri, each with daring eye makeup, smoldered in packed theaters across the country.

 Maybelline trumpeted its mail-order mascara in movie and confession magazines as well as Sunday newspaper supplements.
 Sales continued to climb.
 By the 1930s, Maybelline mascara was available at the local five-and-dime store for 10 cents a cake.

-Editors Note – Special thanks to Linda Hughes, granddaughter of Mabel and Chet Hewes, who notes that Mabel was dedicated to her brothers – and helped run the Maybelline company in Chicago.
+Special thanks to Linda Hughes, granddaughter of Mabel and Chet Hewes, who reviewed the American Oil & Gas Historical Society’s paraffin to Vaseline to Mascara article.
+She asked AOGHS add that Mabel was dedicated to her brothers work –- and helped run the Maybelline company in Chicago.

 Paraffin from early U.S. oilfields also proved key the phenomenal success of business partners Edwin Binney and C. Harold Smith, who in 1891 patented an “Apparatus for the Manufacture of Carbon Black.”

 Binney and Smith mixed carbon black with oilfield paraffin and other waxes to introduce a paper-wrapped black crayon marker for crates and barrels.